kerberos-io/vault/kubernetes/README.md

 ### Proceed with managed Kubernetes

 Now you're done with installing the self-hosted prerequisites, you should be able to proceed with the [A. Managed Kubernetes](#a-managed-kubernetes) section.
 This will install all the remaining resources.

+Next to persisting your recordings, recycling up is evenly important.
+Recycling avoids your disks being filled up with recordings and locking up the entire OS and cluster, and also important helps you to reduce costs.
+Recycling is managed through a recycle service called Kerberos Vault Recycle, which you can use to remove recordings based on different rules.

+## Optional steps

+Next to Kerberos Vault, additional deployments/sidecars can be installed to fullfil a specific task.

+### Recycling rules

+Different recycling rules can be defined.
+A rule determines when and how recordings should be removed.

+#### Prerequisites

+This installation guide assumes you have set up Kerberos Vault properly.

+#### Installation

+Create the recycle deployment as following.

+    git clone https://github.com/kerberos-io/vault && cd vault/kubernetes
+    kubectl apply -f ./kerberos-vault/deployment-cleanup.yaml -n kerberos-vault